martinlindhe/dustbox-rs/fuzzer/src/README.md

 vmrun:

-- uses the `vmrun` command line interface to execute programs inside a VMware Virtual Machine.
+- Uses the `vmrun` command line interface to execute programs inside a VMware Virtual Machine.

-dosboxx:
+- Requires a password to be set in the guest VM in order to function.

+dosbox-x:

-- uses the `dosbox-x` command line to execute programs inside a Dosbox-X environment.
+- Uses the `dosbox-x` command line to execute programs inside a Dosbox-X environment.

 ## TODO

-- supersafe.exe dont run in win98. linked to missing export KERNEL32.DLL:AddVectoredExceptionHandler
-- could run serial DOS program here too

 - take prober.com.tpl exact path as arg
-- vmrun: able to specify VM name to execute program in on cli.
-- vmrun: should be able to extract full path to vm:s from "vmrun" cmd if even needed ?
-- dosboxx: verify that DosboxX runner works vs original dosbox project
+- dosbox-x: verify that DosboxX runner works vs original dosbox project

 - mutate 1, 2 and 3 operand forms of instrs

 - LATER: bochs runner
 - LATER: qemu runner

-- com: implement a DOS program that uses the COM serial interface, and recieves binary data, executes it and sends back STDOUT over the wire, including checksums and re-transmit for real hardware and to be run inside dos emulator to speed things up.
+- com: implement superdos - a DOS program that uses the COM serial interface, and recieves binary data, executes it and sends back STDOUT over the wire, including checksums and re-transmit for real hardware and to be run inside dos emulator to speed things up.